By Vardhan Patankar

 A native of Bihar, Pehelvaan started working when he was ten.
-He never wanted to be a barber; but his father coaxed him to become a barber when he cut his father’s hair at ten.
-Afterwards, he honed his hair cutting skills with neighbors and friends before taking up an apprenticeship at a village side barbershop at eleven.
+He never wanted to be a barber, but his father coaxed him to become a barber when he cut his father’s hair at ten.
+Afterwards, he honed his hair cutting skills with neighbours and friends before taking up an apprenticeship at a village side barber shop at eleven.
 After a few years of experience, he opened his first barbershop.
 And he continued cutting hair for the past sixty odd years.

 Besides barbering, his other skills are professional wrestling and masseuse.
 As a young lad, Pehelvaan had won many awards at “kushti” (a traditional form of wrestling).
 His daily schedule was packed with activities.
 He used to work out for hours, eat fifty Rotis (Indian bread), a bowl full of chicken and lots of green vegetables.
 While narrating his wrestling days, he offered me a head and body massage.
 He knew various techniques of body massage, and he tried them on me all at once.
 The penultimate was the ‘Caaatak’ sound of bones.
 Every time he heard the ‘Caaatak’ sound, he gave a sigh of relief with the sound …‘Haaaam- Haaaam- Haaaam’.

-By now my other friends got captivated too, and soon lined up for a shave on his hot seat.
+By now my other friends got captivated too and soon lined up for a shave on his hot seat.
 Pehelvaan kept talking.
 He told us about his bicycle, his chair, children, religion and his life in general.
-In a few minutes we realized that Pehelvaan had endured a lot of ups and downs in life.
-What seemed encouraging was that his meager earnings had not impaired a faith in himself.
-His hand as well as his mind was steady even at this old age.
+In a few minutes, we realised that Pehelvaan had endured a lot of ups and downs in life.
+What seemed encouraging was that his meagre earnings had not impaired a faith in himself.
+His hand, as well as his mind, was steady even at this old age.

 A while later we bid goodbye to Pehelvaan.
-As our car passed by, we saw Pehelvaan seated besides his empty barbershop.
+As our car passed by, we saw Pehelvaan seated beside his empty barbershop.
 He looked serene as ever, surrounded by the memories of his past.